Forms and Publications

 Information for ...

-The Wisconsin Youth Apprenticeship (YA) program is adding a new marketing career pathway for the 2017-2018 school year.
-This 11th pathway offering for Wisconsin's youth was developed through a collaborative partnership between the WI Department of Workforce Development, WI Department of Public Instruction, and the Dane County School Consortium.
-YA consortiums and coordinators may begin recruitment as early as this summer for this marketing career pathway.
+Wisconsin Youth Apprenticeship (YA) has added a Marketing career pathway for the 2017-18 school year.
+The Marketing pathway for Wisconsin's youth was developed through a collaborative partnership between the Department of Workforce Development, Department of Public Instruction, and the Dane County School Consortium.